harshloya24/PRODIGY_WD_02/README.md

-# PRODIGY_WD_02
+# Stopwatch Web Application

-A creative and interactive Stopwatch Web Application built with HTML, CSS, and JavaScript.
-Features include start, pause, reset, and lap recording, all presented with vibrant colors and smooth animations for an engaging user experience.
-Perfect for tracking time intervals with style and simplicity
+This is a simple stopwatch web app built with HTML, CSS, and JavaScript.
+It allows users to start, pause, reset, and record lap times.

+## Features
+- Start, pause, and reset the stopwatch
+- Record and display lap times
+- Responsive and modern UI

+## Usage
+Open `index.html` in your browser to use the app.

+## File Structure
+- `index.html`: Main HTML structure
+- `style.css`: Styles for the app
+- `script.js`: Stopwatch logic

+## Customization
+You can modify the styles in `style.css` or enhance the functionality in `script.js` as needed.